Energy retrofit rebates for stratas

 Pre-approval from BC Hydro is required.
 Funding covers the cost of the study up to $30,000 but doesn’t cover tax.
 BC Hydro can issue payment to the strata or directly to the consultant.

 There are several rebates available to strata corporations for both fuel switching and energy efficiency.
-See the tables on pages 6-8 of the program guide for a detailed list of eligible components, equipment, and specifications.
+See the tables on pages 4-6 of the program guide for a detailed list of eligible components, equipment, and specifications.
 The monetary amount of maximum rebates varies for electrically-heated and fossil fuel-heated buildings.
-Rebates are up to 50% of incremental project costs, max $500,000.
-Incremental means the difference in cost between replacing the component like-for-like vs. a high-efficency model.
+Rebates are up to 50% of the total project cost or $500,000 whichever is less.
+For each site, there is an overall rebate cap of $750,000 which can be spread over multiple projects.
+For each project, the total energy impacts must be greater than 10,000 kWh/year.

 If the strata raises its portion of the project expenses by special levy, a ¾ vote approval is required at an AGM or SGM.
 A majority vote is required for an expenditure from the CRF if the work is recommended in the most current depreciation report.
 If not it requires a ¾ vote.